 SEA LIFE Melbourne Aquarium

-Bridge walk over ponds and between trees with an ancient history at the Royal Botanic Gardens Victoria.
+Bridge walk over ponds and between trees with ancient history at the Royal Botanic Gardens Victoria.
 Located on the southern side of the Yarra River, 36 hectares make up a sloping land of garden beds, lakes, and lawns.
 With 8,500 individual species, a walk along Fern Gully or to a Garden House leads to unique flora.
 A bamboo forest and much favoured Aboriginal Heritage Walk are past times praised by visitors and locals.

 With enough coffee shops to host an international festival and walls covered with art—you’ll love the expressions found in Melbourne’s celebrated laneways.
 Boutique retail stores, jazz bars, and a countless number of eateries ensure that day or night, your tour of these cobbled lanes will be one full of fresh tastes and looks.
+No Melbourne visit is complete without a day spent people-watching and sampling foodie delights here.

 A 297-metre-high skyscraper is an edgy city attraction, willing the adrenaline junkie in you to step on to a decking that hangs over the city.
 A glass cube extends from this striking building and rewards with 360-degree views of Melbourne, dare to look down?